BinaryBirds/swift-html/README.md

 ## Creating custom tags

-You can define your own custom tags a few different ways, from most simple to complex cases.
+You can define your own custom tags a few different ways, from simple to complex cases.

 1. Just subclass `Tag` and it will render with your class name lowercased.